Trusted Hybrid Battery Solutions

 GM claims the Tahoe Hybrid can achieve better fuel economy than a gasoline-powered two-wheel-drive Tahoe.
 The EPA rates the hybrid at 21 miles per gallon in stop-and-go traffic, and it gets about 14 highway mpg.

 This is much more than the 15 mpg that a standard, gasoline-powered two-wheel-drive Tahoe gets.
-And, while the Tahoe Hybrid doesn’t boast much acceleration or speed, it does manage to get about a hundred pounds less weight than its gas-only brother.
+And while the Tahoe Hybrid doesn’t boast much acceleration or speed, it does manage to weigh about a hundred pounds less than its gas-only brother.

-You can choose from several options when you need a new battery for your 2008 Chevy Tahoe Hybrid.
-You can buy a new one, repair your old one, or upgrade to a lithium-based hybrid battery that will provide you with two times the lifespan and twice the energy capacity of your original battery.
+When you need a new battery for your 2008 Chevy Tahoe Hybrid, you have several options.
+You can buy a new one, repair your old one, or upgrade to a lithium-based hybrid battery that will provide two times the lifespan and twice the energy capacity of your original battery.

 A wide variety of hybrid batteries are on the market, but only a few offer the quality and reliability you need.
 If you need a hybrid battery for your Tahoe, purchase a high-quality, remanufactured option that has been thoroughly tested and inspected.